fkuhl/pm-http-server/README.md

 If the HTTP status is OK, the response will be JSON whose form depends on the operation.

 ## URL = "/member/create"
-request is Member minus ID
-response is ID
+request is Member minus ID (MemberValue) response is ID

 ## URL = "/member/read"